RosemaryOjwang/RosemaryOjwang-Data-Analysis-Portfolio/README.md

 In this case study, I analyzed Cyclistic’s bike usage data to explore the behavior differences between casual riders (who use single-ride or full-day passes) and annual members (with yearly subscriptions).
 My process involved preparing and cleaning the data, followed by detailed analysis to uncover patterns in usage.
 I discovered that casual riders, on average, have significantly longer ride durations than annual members, and this trend holds true across all days of the week.
 These insights provide valuable context for targeting marketing efforts to each rider group.

 ### [Inventory Management System](https://github.com/RosemaryOjwang/Inventory_Management_System)

+This Inventory Management System is designed to help businesses efficiently track and manage their inventory levels.
+It provides real-time updates on stock quantities and includes a dynamic visualization that shows the remaining amount of items for each product.
+The system allows users to monitor inventory, track product movement, and make data-driven decisions on reordering or stock adjustments.